Understanding your Care @ Work benefit through Harvard University

 Premium Care.com membership: Unlimited and free use of Care.com’s online database of caregivers and other services (known as the Digital Platform).
 This is a self-service tool that allows you to search for caregivers and other household help.
 Once you are enrolled with Care.com, you will see this option as, “I want to search on my own.”

 Please note that caregivers on the digital, self-service platform are not necessarily licensed or background-checked.
 For more information on Care.com's security practices, please see their Safety Center and read about additional background checks available for purchase.

 - In-home child care: This in-home back-up care service differs from the self-service Care.com database; Care.com has represented that these caregivers are Care.com employees, are specifically trained, experienced, and vetted to provide in-home back-up care.
 When you use in-home back-up care, you are gaining access to a smaller pool of caregivers and the professional placement services of Care @ Work.
 Days of this service count toward the overall total of 20 days/shifts (minimum of 4 hours, maximum of 10 hours) per benefits-eligible faculty or staff member.
-The cost is $16 per hour.
-Read more here.
+Information about costs can be found here.

 - In-center child care: Back-up care is also offered on a space-available basis through a network of child care centers (for children up to age 5) that contract with Care.com.
 Specific centers are visible once you are logged in to Care.com's portal for Harvard.
 Days of this service count toward the overall total of 20 days per benefits-eligible faculty or staff member.
-In-center back-up care is $35 per child per day.
+Information about costs can be found here.

 - Back-up adult care: In-home back-up care for elders or other adults, including care for yourself when recovering from illness or injury.
 When you use in-home back-up care, you are gaining access to the professional placement services of Care @ Work.
 Days of this service count toward the overall total of 20 days/shifts (minimum of 4 hours, maximum of 10 hours) per benefits-eligible faculty or staff member.
 Read more here.
 Information about costs can be found here.